-Hodgson Academy, in partnership with Blackpool Sixth Form College, is a designated National Teaching School.
+Hodgson Academy, in partnership with Blackpool Sixth Form College, was a designated National Teaching School.
 This prestigious designation was awarded in the first instance to only 100 schools / partnerships in the initial wave of designations.
+The functions of a Teaching School have now changed significantly so that the only function of the company itself is to deliver initial teacher training.